XPav/jtoanalysis/readme.md

 ### Talents
 * Outmanuever with no Front Arc (done)

+### Gunner
+* Agile Gunner on TIE/sf
+* Veteran Tail Gunner with no Rear Arc
+* Paige with no movable Arc OR bombs

+### Crew
+* Jabba with no illicits

 ## Useless upgrades not done yet

+### Added an action you already had
+* Squad Leader when already have coordinate
+* Targeting computer when already has a Lock action

 ### Talent
 * Juke with no evade? (hard to implement because more than once way to get evade without action)
-* Squad Leader when already have coordinate

-### Modification
-* Targeting computer when already has a Lock action

 ### Sensor slot
 * FCS with no Lock

-### Crew
-* Ketsu with no Tractor
-* Jabba with no illicits

-### Gunner
-* Veteran Tail Gunner with no Rear Arc
-* Paige with no movable Arc OR bombs
-* Agile Gunner on TIE/sf

 ### Astromech
-* Rebel Chopper with no other upgrades
+* Rebel Chopper with no other upgrades with charges or with no shields

 ### Configuration & Title
 * Havoc with no Sensor or Astromech
 * Xg-1 with no cannon

 ### Squad-related
+* Ketsu with no Tractor ability in squad
 * Sabine with no bombs in the list
 * Any tactical relay with no calculate in the squad
 * Battle Meditation with no generics